-In our previous post, we spoke at length about the Imbolc Festival.
-Today we will learn about the Brigid Cross.
+In our previous post, we discussed the Imbolc Festival in length.
+Today, we will learn about the Brigid Cross.

 Origins and Symbolism:

 The Brigid's Cross is deeply rooted in Irish folklore and mythology.
-It's named after Brigid, the goddess of fertility, healing, poetry, and smith craft.
-The cross is a symbol of protection, and its creation is often tied to Imbolc, a festival marking the beginning of spring.
+It's named after Brigid, the goddess of fertility, healing, poetry, and smithcraft.
+The cross symbolises protection, and its creation is often tied to Imbolc, a festival marking the beginning of spring.

 Typically, a Brigid's Cross is made from rushes or straw, although other materials like reeds or even paper can be used.
 The design consists of a woven square in the center, with four arms extending from each corner.
 The square is often said to represent the hearth or the sun.